Devisrisamidurai/Devops/cm87ol9yg000009jmd2yy8rhy.md

 **What actually happens(Backend):**

 Amazon is built on a **microservices architecture** where different services like **products, homepage, account management, payments, inventory, and orders** work together simultaneously.
 When you order a product from Amazon, a series of backend events are triggered in a microservices architecture.
-Each service runs in isolated Docker containers, ensuring security and smooth communication.Here,**payment container service needs isolation while both the frontend nad backend needs seamless communication.**
+Each service runs in isolated Docker containers, ensuring security and smooth communication.Here,**payment container service needs isolation while both the frontend and backend needs seamless communication.**

 ![](https://miro.medium.com/v2/resize:fit:1050/1*iZzPm4ehDNXy42fvTbPpCQ.jpeg align="left")